theratioproject/simple/docs/Functions.md

 ```
 ---

-Functions are defined with a prefix `block` followed by the function name
+Functions are defined with a prefix `block` followed by the function name with a bracie